UniqueSecure/MePOSAndroidSDK/README.md

 ### boolean loadImage(Bitmap image) throws MePOSException

-  Loads the image to the printer
+  Loads the image to the printer, it is advisable to load the image to the printer about 2-3 seconds before trying to print it from memory.

 ### boolean printerBusy()